fraba/2026-CAITG-Winter-School/installation-assistant-knowledge.md

 - The only reason to prepare in advance is if the participant does not have administrator rights to install software on their computer.
 - The tools, by day:
   - Day 2 (Dr Nathaniel Butterworth, Google Developer Group masterclass): Google account, Google Colab, Kaggle, Google AI Studio, Antigravity IDE, plus Python (conda), Node.js, and uv.
   - Day 3 (writing, Dr Bronwyn Dyson): Cogniti.
-Day 3 (literature review, Francesco Bailo): Hermes agent, plus access to an LLM.
+Day 3 (literature review, Francesco Bailo): Obsidian and Hermes agent, plus access to an LLM.
   - Day 4 (Dr Justin Kyle Miller): Field of Study (FoS) package.
 Day 4 (text analytics): LDaCA Wordflow.
   - Used across several sessions: LM Studio and access to at least one LLM.
   - Group activity: a Padlet link.